Skip to content

 The configuration structure of this collector is as follows:

-Before understanding the collector configuration structure, let's first understand the metric types of GCP.
-The complete metric type consists of {namespace}/{metric}
+Before understanding the collector configuration structure, we first need to understand GCP's metric types (Metric Type).
+A complete metric type consists of {namespace}/{metric}, for example:

 Compute Engine CPU utilization: compute.googleapis.com/instance/cpu/utilization